glymphie/CTFdeploy/docs/yaml_setup.md

 Descriptions for challenges and hints does support Markdown.

+Files can be sorted into folders, as long as these folders are included in the route. `path/to/file`

 ## config
 The `config` section is basic setup and is necessary for the server to function.
 Config is defined as a dictionary with the configuration as lists with list members or strings.